On this page, we’ll cover:

-You can make Kombu Dashi, which is vegetarian and vegan!
+You can make Kombu Dashi, which is vegetarian and vegan.

 It is a bit tricky question because my advice will be different depending on the recipe.
-In general, if a splash of sake is used to remove the odor of meat and seafood, you can omit it (see why we use sake in next question).
+In general, if a splash of sake is used to remove the odor of meat and seafood, you can omit it (see why we use sake in the next question).
 If I add a splash of sake while cooking, it’s possible that I added some moisture to steam (on top of removing the gamey/fishy smell).
 In that case, add a splash of water.
 Many of Japanese sauce contains sake and you will need to substitute with water so the sauce is more proportional and not salty or sweet.

 We use sake for cooking, just like how you use wine for cooking.
 Sake is often used in marinades for meat and fish to make them more tender and to mask their smell.
-Alcohol evaporate with the meat/fish odor.
+Alcohol evaporates with the meat/fish odor.
 It also adds umami and natural sweet flavor (from rice – the ingredient for sake).